Phase 3 Trial of 177Lu-Dotatate for Midgut Neuroendocrine Tumors

 Source: View publication →

-In patients with advanced, progressive midgut neuroendocrine tumors, treatment with 177Lu-dotatate significantly improved progression-free survival compared with high-dose octreotide.
+In patients with advanced, progressive, somatostatin-receptor-positive midgut neuroendocrine tumors, 177Lu-Dotatate combined with standard-dose octreotide LAR significantly improved progression-free survival and response rates compared to high-dose octreotide LAR alone.

 Key Findings